AllCoachingAllCoachingDemocratizing Education

 AllCoaching distribution.

 A great curriculum reaches zero students if it sits on a hard drive.
 The same AI shift that compressed curriculum design also created a shift in distribution — students search for content through AI surfaces (ChatGPT, Perplexity, Gemini, Google AI Overviews) and through AI-driven marketplaces.
-The educator who designs with AI and distributes through an AI marketplace compounds two AI advantages in the same workflow.
+The educator who designs with AI and distributes through an AI marketplace compounds two AI advantages in the same workflow — which is exactly the playbook in our guide on how to get first 500 students for coaching app.

 Old workflow (pre-2024)